Coping and self care

 We are social animals and our need to belong is part of our evolutionary history.
 Being connected to others was essential for our survival as a species and is still important today for our physical and emotional health.
 Some of us need more social interaction than others, but we all benefit from spending time with people we like.

-Lots of things can disrupt our connection to the people we care about, from illness and separation to shift patterns and global pandemics, and it’s painful when this happens.
+Lots of things can disrupt our connection to the people we care about, from illness to shift patterns, and it’s painful when this happens.
 Try to balance home and work responsibilities with spending time with family and friends and keep in touch as best you can.

 Manage your emotions